World Land Trust (WLT) is pleased to announce that the £600,000 target to save 8,154 acres of Jungle for Jaguars in Belize has been reached.

 The good news is that there are existing protected areas – Shipstern Conservation and Management Area to the north and Honey Camp National Park and Freshwater Creek Forest Reserve to the south – but these are separated by unprotected land.

-We have a once in a lifetime opportunity with our partner CSFI to connect these reserves by purchasing the unprotected land and ensuring this habitat becomes a permanently protected corridor for wildlife, ultimately protecting the integrity of around 88,500 acres.
+This appeal represents a once in a lifetime opportunity with our partner CSFI to connect these reserves by purchasing the unprotected land and ensuring this habitat becomes a permanently protected corridor for wildlife, ultimately protecting the integrity of around 88,500 acres.

 Many bird species will also be protected including the Keel-billed Toucan, Ornate Hawk-eagle, Black Catbird, and rare species of hummingbirds.